 Think you’re not able to buy your own home?
 Think again – these government-backed loans are ready to help you even if you are struggling to save for a down payment or have less than perfect credit.
-Even without loans, ensure that you’ve scoured every aspect of the market to find yourself a good deal on a home.
+As well as looking at these government-backed loans, you could even consider looking for a bridge lending company that will be able to assist you when it comes to taking out a short term loan against your current property to help you buy a new one.
+This could be a good option to consider, especially if you haven’t been able to sell your home yet.
+Even without these types of loans, ensure that you’ve scoured every aspect of the market to find yourself a good deal on a home.
 Make sure you’ve explored all options, including foreclosed homes that usually have a considerably lower price than similar properties.
 There’s no reason as to why you shouldn’t be able to buy your own home.

 FHA loans typically come with competitive interest rates, and smaller down than conventional loans.
 An FHA loan is insured by the Federal Housing Administration, an agency within the U.S. Department of Housing and Urban Development (HUD).

 If you have a credit score of 580 or higher, you could be eligible for a mortgage with a down payment as low as 3.5 percent of the purchase price.
 You still might qualify for an FHA mortgage if your credit score is lower than 580, but the down payment would be at least 10 percent of the purchase amount.